BirdseyeSoftware/buster-cljs.docs/articles/getting_started.md

-Notice that we use the `dev` build as a library source in both `browser-test` and `node-test`, this is to keep your library/app code separated from the test code.
+Notice that we use the `dev` build as a library source in both `browser-test` and `node-test`.
+This is to keep your library/app code separated from the test code.
 Also is important to mention that the `dev` build must be compiled always with a __simple__ optimization, otherwise the test won't be able to compile correctly.

-Once your `project.clj` has this builds, you have to create in the root of your project a buster.js file that specifies the js where the test suites are.
+Once your `project.clj` has these builds you have to create a `buster.js` config in the root of your project.
+It specifies where the test suites are:

     var config = exports;